Acero-AD/telegramity/README.md

 # Telegramity

-A Go SDK for observability that catches errors and sends them to a Telegram bot.
+A Go SDK for observability that catches errors and sends them to a Telegram bot with rich stack traces and configurable options.

 ## 🚀 Quick Start